uribench/software-engineering-handbook/config/metadata/README.md

 Notes:
 1. The guides under the `/Guides` directory are grouped under one-level of grouping directories.
    In the above example, the grouping directory is `Vagrant`.
+   See ['Guides Policy and Conventions'][1] for details.
-2. The links should be without leading or training `'/'`
+2. The links should be without leading or trailing `'/'`
 3. No Markdown syntax is allowed

 ### Topics